fmann/polish/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+It is based on the [Polinguin](https://github.com/omersanik/polinguin) data.